 Scholarly Commons Citation

 Diamond, Michael R., "The Meaning and Nature of Property: Homeownership and Shared Equity in the Context of Poverty" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 423.
+423.